 Use this link for additional Housing details.

-After the end of your second year, you are eligible for the Sophomore Honors Award if you have completed eight Honors courses, including two ‘Texts and Ideas’ courses, maintained a 3.7+ GPA and have completed a minimum of fourteen credit hours a semester.
+After the end of your second year, you are eligible for the Sophomore Honors Award if you have completed eight Honors courses, including two Text & Ideas courses (see current list under Current Students/Academic Information), maintained a 3.7+ GPA and have completed a minimum of fourteen credit hours a semester.
 This is a departmental award and does not appear on your transcript, yet it is available for your resume and graduate school applications.
-There is more information at this link.

 This link will tell you more about continuing in Honors beyond your first two years, either through Honors in the Liberal Arts or an Honors Concentration.